cecilieuppard/Boggle-game-solver/ReadMe.md

 To solve a Boggle board using three different programs, BogSolver, BogValidatior and BogScorer.
 Collectively they read in a dictionary, a board, solves the board by finding all possible words, validates the input from the client and scores their input.
-The program work independently, but solves a Boggle board together by BogValidator taking in BogSolver's output and BogScorer taking in BogValidator's output.
+The programs work independently, but solves a Boggle board together by BogValidator taking in BogSolver's output and BogScorer taking in BogValidator's output.